 Summer is here, and for many, that means it’s time to find the nearest beach.
-While Royal Caribbean sails to many destinations that make for the perfect spot to kick back in the summer sun, there are other types of beaches you can visit all year round, too.
+While Royal Caribbean sails to many destinations that make for the ideal spot to kick back in the summer sun, there are other types of beaches you can visit all year round, too.

 From the dramatic black shores of Vik (Black Sand) Beach in Iceland to the Instagram-worthy Pink Sand Beach in The Bahamas, to the chill and active beach options at our private destination Perfect Day at CocoCay, in the Bahamas, there’s a beach (and a ship sailing there) for everyone.
-Don’t just take our word for it, though, check out this video to see some of the world’s best beaches:

 Read on to discover what makes each of these beaches a must-see for your list—or better yet, book a cruise and see for yourself!

 First up is Trunk Bay in St. John.
 Located in the U.S. Virgin Islands, this beach is named after the Leatherback turtle—also known as a trunk turtle—which is native to the region.
 As part of the Virgin Islands National Park, Trunk Bay and its surrounding waters are not only home to local trunks, but also a colorful coral reef and more than 300 species of fish.
 It’s no surprise then that vacationers who go snorkeling while visiting St. John often come away with incredible photos of the 225-yard-long underwater coral trail.

 Of course, you don’t need to dive underwater to enjoy the beach.
 The Virgin Islands National Park extends onto land as well, encompassing 0.3 miles of white sand, a subtropical rainforest and semi-arid scrubland.
 Before relaxing on the beach, take in the local wildlife of the marshes via an open-air jeep or go shopping in the nearby town of Cruz Bay.

 Plan your next vacation to the island of St. John and other Caribbean islands here.